0xTycoon/wololo/README.md

 ![Preview](wololo.png)

-Summaning a DAO for the @cigtoken
+Summoning a DAO for the @cigtoken

 ## A MOLOCH DAO MOD